mvaganov/self/RESUME.md

 This project started as a mixture of my love of game-development and the project-management degree courses which I was taking in 2006.
 The simple idea is to build a project-management automation tool.
 More specifically, its an agent-based-model as a real-time-strategy game, infused with project-management tools, and used as training software to help disenfranchised-gamer-youth-culture organize itself into something more productive.

 Notably includes a custom JSON parser with potent serialization/deserialization capabilities, animated data visualizations, AI using Behavior Trees, various gameplay prototypes, and a library of specialized API tools.
 Will be open-sourced eventually.
-Originally written in C and C++, now in (Unity) C#.<!--- #endif -->
+Originally written in C and C++, now in (Unity) C#.--><!--- #endif -->

 ## Employment History
 <!--- #ifndef redux -->